ecomfe/echarts-stat/README.md

 ##### Parameters

 * `regressionType` - `string`.
 There are four types of regression, whice are `linear`, `exponential`, `logarithmic`, `polynomial`
-* `data` - `two-dimensional Numeric Array`.
-Each data object should have two numeric attributes in the original data set.
+* `data` - `Array.<Array.<number>>`.
+Two-dimensional numeric array, Each data object should have two numeric attributes in the original data set.
 For Example:

 	```js
 	var data = [